sidlogin/react-redux-toolkit-app/README.md

 );
 ```
 ## Create slices from redux store object
-1. Create slices from splitting redux state object in to multiple slices of state,
+1. Create `slices` from splitting the redux state object in to multiple slices of state.
 2. Slice is collections of reducers logics and actions for single feature of this application.
 ```
 import { createSlice } from "@reduxjs/toolkit";